SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 All configured global settings, as described in #2 above, should be placed under the prefix `hystrix:collapser:default:`.
 Here is an example which configures the default number of milliseconds after which a batch of requests that have been created by the collapser will trigger and execute all of the requests: `hystrix:collapser:default:timerDelayInMilliseconds=20`

-If you wish to configure the settings for a collapser in code, you will have to make use of the [`HystrixCollapserOptions`](https://github.com/SteeltoeOSS/CircuitBreaker/blob/master/src/Steeltoe.CircuitBreaker.Hystrix.Core/HystrixCollapserOptions.cs) found in the `Steeltoe.CircuitBreaker.Hystrix.Core` package.
+If you wish to configure the settings for a collapser in code, you will have to make use of the [`HystrixCollapserOptions`](https://github.com/SteeltoeOSS/CircuitBreaker/blob/master/src/Steeltoe.CircuitBreaker.HystrixBase/HystrixCollapserOptions.cs) found in the `Steeltoe.CircuitBreaker.HystrixBase` package.
 More information on how to use this type to configure settings will follow in later sections.

 All configured collapser specific settings, as described in #4 above, should be placed under the prefix `hystrix:collapser:HYSTRIX_COLLAPSER_KEY:`, where `HYSTRIX_COLLAPSER_KEY` is the "name" of the collapser.
 Note that the default name of the collapser, if not specified, will be the type name of the collapser.
 Here is an example which configures the number of milliseconds after which a batch of requests that have been created by the collapser with the name "foobar" will trigger and execute all of the requests: `hystrix:collapser:foobar:timerDelayInMilliseconds=400`